back

 Since I’m planning a remote attack, we will trigger the chrome.exe command and arguments via the LNK file as below.

-The LNK file is a very common method in malware and I can send it to the victim via mail without being detected by antivirus.
+The LNK file is a very common method in malware, and I can send it to the victim via email without being detected by antivirus.

-A headless browser is a great tool for automated testing and server environments where you don't need a visible UI shell.
-For example, you may want to run some tests against a real web page, create a PDF of it, or just inspect how the browser renders an URL.
+2. A headless browser is a great tool for automated testing and server environments where you don't need a visible UI shell.
+For example, you may want to run some tests against a real web page, create a PDF of it, or just inspect how the browser renders a URL.

 When I execute a command like “chrome —headless www.google.com” we visit google.com.
-As you can see, Gui does not open at this point.
-In this way, you can come across “Chrome headless” usage frequently.
+As you can see, the GUI does not open at this point.
+In this way, you can frequently encounter “Chrome headless” usage.

-3- When the victim visits a malicious site, I need to get access to the port (1337) port and evolve into a structure that will allow code execution.
-However, this is an obstacle for us because the websocket address provided by the debugger server uses the UUID.
-For this reason, even if there is a websocket-1337 port open in Localhost, we need to bypass SOP.
+3. When the victim visits a malicious site, I need to get access to the port (1337) and evolve into a structure that will allow code execution.
+However, this is an obstacle for us because the WebSocket address provided by the debugger server uses the UUID.
+For this reason, even if there is a WebSocket-1337 port open in Localhost, we need to bypass SOP.

-4- We can access the debugger server “localhost:1337/json” for the ID value generated with the UUID.
-By disabling the same-origin policy, you can obtain the UUID address and access to the key for unauthorized access to the electron application.
+4. We can access the debugger server “localhost:1337/json” for the ID value generated with the UUID.
+By disabling the same-origin policy, you can obtain the UUID address and access the key for unauthorized access to the Electron application.

 [ {